 There are numerous examples of how highly successful personalities met much failure before finally succeeding.
 Who does your child admire?
 Find out about how they overcame failures (learning from their mistakes, trying over and over again, asking for help) and share the information with your child.

 3) Victor Vroom – Make it relevant

-Vroom developed the expectancy theory of motivation which proposes that individuals’ behaviour is tied to the desirability of the expected outcomes.
-According to the expectancy theory, individuals were more likely to remain motivated if they perceived that their efforts and performance were worthwhile.
-In other words, individuals were more motivated if they believed that their behaviour would result in a desirable reward.
+Vroom developed the expectancy theory of motivation which proposes that individuals’ behavior is tied to the desirability of the expected outcomes.
+According to the expectancy theory, individuals are more likely to remain motivated if they perceive that their efforts and performance are worthwhile.
+In other words, individuals are more motivated if they believe that their behavior will result in a desirable reward.

 What can you do?
-It is important for your child to understand why specific behaviour will lead to a desirable outcome.
-Explain to your child why attaining a particular goal will be beneficial to him/her in real-life situations.
+It is important for your child to understand why specific behavior will lead to a desirable outcome.
+Explain why attaining a particular goal will be beneficial to him in real-life situations.
 Help your child identify the multiple paths to the desired outcome.

 4) Abraham Maslow – address physical, mental and nutritional problems.

 Everybody knows about Maslow’s hierarchy of needs.
 According to Maslow, there can be no motivation if basic and more pressing primary needs have not been met.
 Maslow’s view on motivation is that parents must provide a health-fostering, safe and nurturing environment if they want their children to thrive and excel.

 What can you do?
 Ensure that your child is well.
 Is she suffering from anxiety or other related issues?
 Is she getting enough rest?
 Is she eating nutritional meals?

 Skinner is well known for his studies on behaviorism and for his notion that man can be conditioned to an environment.
 In other words, a child can be taught how to respond to his environment.